Robert Schumann: Liederkreis op. 39

 the image captures

-the central mood
+the central atmosphere

-of the song:
+of the Lied:

 the moment

-the foretaste of spring,
+the omen of spring,

-and nocturnal
+and nocturnal enchantment

 Eichendorff’s poem